 It's no surprise that we are seeing the keto diet trend today as it is a more intense version of the already popular and socially accepted low carb diets of the past.
 The keto diet aims to eliminate carbohydrates from a diet so that the body stops running off of glucose (carbohydrates) for energy and starts utilizing ketones (fat) as energy instead.

-So far, there is no significant evidence that the elimination of carbohydrates provides any substantial health benefits.
-Unless prescribed by a doctor, you should not try any extreme diets.
+But so far, there is no significant evidence that the elimination of carbohydrates provides any substantial health benefits or more weight loss, beyond calorie control alone.

-For a diet that is entirely backed by science check out the Trifecta templates:
+For a diet that is backed by science check out our meal plans :